The first half of the two-year session ended September 10

 The 2021 half of the two-year session ended September 10.
 Lawmakers return Jan.
 3, 2022, for the second half.
 Below are the Top Three good, bad, and ugly pieces of legislation.
 For a full list of the 35 bills NFIB supported and opposed, click here.

 - NFIB helped stop two vaccine amendments calling for mandatory testing and extending paid sick leave in the draft stage before they could be put into Assembly Bills 455 and 1102.

-- NFIB helped win passage of Assembly Bill 80, which partially conforms state tax law to the federal government’s regarding the forgivability of PPP loans.
+- NFIB helped win passage of Assembly Bill 80, which partially conforms state tax law to the federal tax law regarding the forgivability of PPP loans.
 It’s now law.

 - NFIB was a key proponent of Assembly Bill 150 that creates an elective tax that pass-through entities can use to work around the State and Local Tax (SALT) limitation.
-It’s now law.
+Now law.

 - Senate Bill 606 establishes a rebuttable presumption that an employer who has multiple worksites has committed an enterprise-wide violation.
-In Assembly Appropriations Committee.
+Signed into law.

-- Senate Bill 335 would increase workers’ compensation costs by reducing the time an employer has to deny liability for a workers’ compensation claim from 90 to 45 days.
+- Senate Bill 335 would have increased workers’ compensation costs by reducing the time an employer has to deny liability for a workers’ compensation claim from 90 to 45 days.
 Failed passage in Assembly Insurance Committee.

 - Assembly Bill 654 would have blacklisted businesses by requiring the state Dept. of Public Health to publish a list of every workplace where a COVID-19 outbreak has occurred.
 NFIB and its coalition partners succeeded in getting blacklisting removed before the bill was signed into law.

 - Assembly Bill 995, would have nearly doubled the requirement to provide paid sick leave.
 Currently on the inactive file.